The Benefits and Importance of Diversity in the Fire Service

 Why is There a Lack of Diversity in the Fire Service?

 Before exploring any potential changes, it’s helpful to first consider possible explanations for the current state of the firefighter workforce.
-Every department is unique, but here are some of the potential reasons for a lack of diversity:
+Every department is unique, but here are three potential reasons for a lack of diversity:

 - Representation in recruitment materials.
 When potential candidates don’t see someone who looks like them in recruitment materials or the media, they may be reluctant to apply.
 Developing a recruitment roadmap can be a key step in building a more diverse team.